5kidRo0t/VenomStrike/README.md

 If you have any questions or issues, feel free to contact me at:
 📩 skidoroot@gmail.com

-For now, the tool works correctly.
-If a serious problem occurs, you can fix it by running the venom_update.py script (example: python3 venom_update.py), which will replace all files by downloading them directly from my official repository.
-This process is safe and can help you recover the tool if it fails.

-I have not yet tested VenomStrike on Windows, macOS, or GNU/Linux distributions that are not Debian-based.
-If you have trouble running the script, please contact me.

 Thank you for using VenomStrike.